dstdevyc

 The function has the following additional parameters:

 While typed array views mandate a view offset based on the underlying buffer, the offset parameter supports indexing semantics based on a starting index.
-For example, to calculate the standard deviation for every other value in x starting from the second value
+For example, to calculate the standard deviation for every other element in x starting from the second element

 var Float64Array = require( '@stdlib/array/float64' );